HSP 3U INTRO TO SOC, ANTHRO, PSYCH

 -

-make connections to our learning about cognitive psychology (how the brain works and what causes human behaviour; sensory and perception)
+make connections to our learning about cognitive psychology (how the brain works and what MOTIVATES human behaviour; sensory and perception)

 -